SamuelNoesslboeck/syunit/README.md

 ## Issues and improvements

-Please feel free to create issues on the [github repo](https://github.com/SamuelNoesslboeck/syunit) or contact me directly.
+Please feel free to create issues on the [github repo](https://github.com/SamuelNoesslboeck/syunit)!